PISAresearch/pisa/dataregistry/EIP-Draft.md

 ## DataRegistry

 The DataRegistry is responsible for maintaining a list of DataShards.
 Each DataShard is responsible for storing a list of encoded bytes for a given smart contract.
 All DataShards have the same life-span (i.e. 1 day, 2 weeks, etc).
-It is eventually reset by self-destructing and re-creating the data shard's smart contract after its life-span.
+It is eventually reset by self-destructing and re-creating the data shard after its life-span.

 #### Total Data Shards